denis9570/Denis_Orlov_cv_eng/Readme.md

 I know how to work with multimeter.

-I worked with linux on one task at the university.
+I worked with linux many times in the universaty tasks.
 I am always open to new knowledge.

 ### Personal Data
 ----------------